After my blood’s drawn,

 Somebody may paint it one day,

-but will it have
+but it will it have

 Walcott’s reds, greens, tropical blues?